techidaily/site-games-able/source/_posts/1719168550187-no-more-exclusives-welcome-new-era-in-gaming.md

  For decades, platform exclusives have played a big part in the story of video games.
 And they have had a hand in deciding which console won each generation.

  Console exclusives started in the 1980s, with Atari securing exclusive home console rights to popular arcade games such as Space Invaders and Pac-Man.
 At this point, the idea was to persuade regular arcade-goers to buy a home console in order to play their favorite titles from the comfort of their sofa and without having to feed a machine with endless quarters.
-Ironically, you can now buy[arcade machines designed for your home](https://www.makeuseof.com/best-home-arcade-machines/) .
+Ironically, you can now buy [arcade machines designed for your home](https://www.makeuseof.com/best-home-arcade-machines/) .

 ![Joysticks on an old arcade cabinet](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/04/shutterstock_1089499448.jpg)